cloudflare/cloudflare-docs/products/railgun/src/content/user-guide/client-api/creation-activation-deletion.md

 ---
-title: Creation, Activation, and Deletion
+title: Creation, activation, and deletion
 type: document
 order: 7
 pcx-content-type: configuration
 ---

-# Creation, Activation, and Deletion
+# Creation, activation, and deletion

 Creating and activating a Railgun requires two API calls.
 First, a Railgun must be initialized using the `init` call.
 The activation API call is made by Railgun when the daemon is started and does not need to be made by a user.

 ## POST init

 `POST /api/v2/railgun/init`

 Create a Railgun.
 If request is successful, a new Railgun is added to a user account and placed in initializing status (`INI`).

-### Form Parameters
+### Form parameters

 * **email** – User account email
 * **tkn** – User API token